 Please note: Students in the MSPAS program will follow the policies and procedures as outlined in the PAS Student Handbook.
-Students in the MOT program will follow the policies and procedures as outlined in the OT Student Manual.

 Progression in the EDD doctoral program requires that students successfully pass a comprehensive examination.
 The comprehensive evaluation should be completed prior to enrollment in the Research Proposal course.
 Students must have committee members approved by the program director in the semester prior to comprehensive exams.